-At Blue Rock Station, a green living farm, we take pride in our ability to translate green living principles (rethink, repair, reuse, reduce, recycle, respect) into ways to live happy and fulfilling lives.
-The goal for the summer intern program is to provide a wide range of opportunities for each person who lives, eats and works at the farm to find their own definition of green living by designing and building at least one project.
+At Blue Rock Station, a green living farm, we take pride in our ability to translate green living principles (re-think, repair, reuse, reduce, recycle, respect) into ways to live happy and fulfilling lives.
+The goal for the summer intern program is to provide a wide range of opportunities for each person who lives, eats and works at the farm to find their own definition of sustainability by designing and building at least one project.

 Interns live and work at Blue Rock Station.
 Annie and Jay Warmke, the owners and operators have lived in other parts of the world and enjoy hosting interns from around the globe, as well as from the US.
 Blue Rock Station plays host to many international groups annually and encourages an exchange of learning among visitors and interns.
 Sustainable living translates easily into any language.

 These are the projects we're looking at for 2016.
 Everything depends on the skill level of the interns and fellows, plus time, energy, funding and more.